Chandwa (community development block)

-Chandwa, is a community development block in Latehar district, in Indian state of Jharkhand.
+Chandwa block is a community development block in Latehar district, in Indian state of Jharkhand.
 It is located around 75 km from Ranchi, the state capital.
-As well as its natural environment, it is known for its bauxite and coal mines.
 It is mineral rich like most of Jharkhand State.
-It lies at the junction for the NH39 and NH99 roads, and is also an important railway junction.
+It lies at the junction for the NH39 and NH99 roads and is also an important railway junction.

 Geography

 Chandwa is located at 23.68°N 84.73°E. It has an average elevation of 525 m.

 Chandwa Community Block had a population of 81,479 and is the third largest Community Block in Latehar District after Balumath and Latehar respectively.
 Males constitute 51% of the population and females 49%.
 Chandwa has an average literacy rate of 41.06%, much lower than the national average of 59.5%: male literacy is 54.91%, and female literacy is 26.58%.

 There are a total of 86 villages and 17 panchayats in this Chandwa community block.